insure logo

 19$1,129$1,381$4,116

-A teenage driver who doesn’t live solely with you
+A teenage driver who doesn’t live with you full-time

 Varying family living situations and custody arrangements mean your teen driver may call more than one place home.
 What car insurance policy your teen driver should be listed on comes down to a couple of key points: where your child is at regularly and has vehicle access.